Planning vs Programming: What is the role of APS?

 - Relationship between Orders: Production orders can be interconnected in a static or dynamic manner, thus ensuring better control over production;

-- Reprogramming: Due to unforeseen production and changes in production, these systems allow instant reprogramming in order to keep the entire company updated.
-This can be both in a weekly review of what will be produced in accordance with the other areas of the company, through S&E, and a punctual change due to an emergency;
+- Rescheduling: Due to unforeseen events and changes in production, these systems allow for instant rescheduling to keep the entire company updated.
+This can be either a weekly review of what will be produced in agreement with other areas of the company , through S&OE, or a one-off change due to an emergency;

-- Scenario Simulations: Because it demonstrates the reality of the company's production, it is possible to simulate performance analysis and the costs involved with the use of overtime, outsourcing, equipment purchases, lot division, etc.;
+- Scenario simulations: because they demonstrate the reality of the company 's production, it is possible to simulate performance analyses and the costs involved with the use of overtime, outsourcing, equipment purchases, batch division, etc.;

 Comparative summary between the two parts of an APS solution